-You will have the opportunity to demonstrate conversational proficiency in a conversational exam at the end of the semester.
-The evaluations will be done in pairs.
-They will evaluate your fluency, accuracy, appropriate use of vocabulary and grammar structures, and pronunciation.
+You will have the opportunity to demonstrate proficiency in spoken Spanish in individual presentations at the end of the semester.
+The evaluation will be based on fluency, accuracy, appropriate use of vocabulary and grammar structures, and pronunciation.

-Quizzes: There will be approximately one quiz per week-some announced, others not.
+Quizzes: There will be approximately one quiz per week.
 They will be brief and are designed to help both the student and the professor keep track of progress.
 No make up quizzes will be given.